 To find the language proposed for Deafblind Intervener, go to https://www.isbe.net/Documents/25wfFall2016.pdf and scroll down to page 67.
 The text regarding DeafBlind Interveners is on page 67-68.

-If this or similar language is approved, DeafBlind Interveners will become a related service for students in Illinois.
+When this or similar language is approved, DeafBlind Interveners will become a related service for students in Illinois.
 “Related Services, in Brief…help children with disabilities benefit from their special education by providing extra help and support in needed areas…” http://www.parentcenterhub.org/repository/iep-relatedservices/

 DeafBlind Interveners are still a new concept to many in Illinois.
 The National Definition notes that interveners: